bobamommy/art/supplies.md

 ## Paintbrushes

 I fell down the rabbithole of paintbrushes when I first started watercolor painting.
 I experimented with several brands, synthetic and non-synthetic, different shapes and sizes.
 What I've learned is that what brush to use depends on what you like to paint.
 I love painting loose florals with thirsty, synthetic squirrel hair brushes.
-For more detailed work, I prefer a stiffer, smaller brushes.
+For more detailed work, I prefer stiffer, smaller brushes.

 - **My favorite brushes**: Silver Brush Black Velvet